-I didn’t understand what you meant at first because my first thought was , “If you’re not doing something that you like to do because of
+My first thought is, If you’re not doing something you like to do because of

 Sandy Hotchkiss writes about the Seven Deadly sins of Narcissism in her 2002 book, “Why is it Always About You.”

-So having some of these traits does not make you a narcissist.
+All of us have some of these traits so having some of these traits does not make one a narcissist.

-You wrote: “I don’t think I’m grieving so much as I’m seething with anger and almost consumed with wanting revenge.
+Laurel wrote: “I don’t think I’m grieving so much as I’m seething with anger and almost consumed with wanting revenge.
 It’s like mass-murderers sitting around bragging about how many lives they’ve taken…and smiling while they’re telling you.”